-Google Assistant: 5 killer new features you should be using
+Google Assistant: 12 awesome features you should be using

 Typing to Assistant

 Google Assistant first appeared in the Allo app, and in that iteration, you could input text to “chat” with the Google’s bot.
 But the more powerful baked-in phone version of Assistant began its life with only voice input.
 That’s fine when you’re in a situation where you can talk to your phone, but voice dictation isn’t always appropriate.
-Well, thanks to the recent update, you can now type your questions and commands, too.
+Well, you can type your questions and commands, too.

 To access the keyboard in Assistant, just long-press your home button as you normally would.
 But instead of speaking right away, tap the keyboard icon in the lower-left corner.
 Assistant will expand to fill the screen, and you can begin typing.
 Assistant will respond to all the same commands that you’d use in a voice-dictation situation, and you’ll also find contextual suggestions above the keyboard.
 And because these suggestions are part of Assistant, they appear no matter which keyboard app you’re using.